blackcodecamp/CloudWebDevelopment/1_2_CreateGHPages.md

         //note:   we are adding your new remote repository to the new local git directory.
         ```

-        The command should look like this:
+        The command should look like this: The below is an example.
         ```
         git remote add origin https://github.com/jjovah/myressapp5.git
         ```